jqk6/30-Days-Of-cpp/Journey_so_far.md

 we need to add a extra line i.e `using namespace std`

 `<<` these angle brackets in C++ are called **insertion operator** .

+`cout` refers to the standard output (or Console OUTput).
+The symbol `<<` is called the stream insertion operator (or put-to operator), which is used to put the string "Hello world" to the console. "endl" denotes the END-of-Line or newline, which is put to the console to bring the cursor to the beginning of the next line.

+`return 0;`
+terminates the main() function and returns a value of 0 to the operating system.
+Typically, return value of 0 signals normal termination; whereas value of non-zero (usually 1) signals abnormal termination.
+This line is optional.
+C++ compiler will implicitly insert a "return 0;" to the end of the main() function.

 ```c++
 #include<iostream>
 using namespace std;